SimScaleGmbH/simscale-pwc-api/README.md

 8. How to check for the computing resources of a mesh and a simulation
 9. Run the simulation

-To use the code, you need to have a SimScale API key - you can receive one after contacting the SimScale team.
+To use the code, you need to have a SimScale API key.